 It's a small place, built in 1440 but rebuilt in 1770 and again in the 1940s.
 It's a maze of courtyards, pavilions, and varying contrasts between dynamic rocks and peaceful water.

 Shi Zi Lin, or Lion Grove Garden was originally built in 1336 by Tianru, a Buddhist monk.
-The present rockery is Suzhou's biggest but has little in common with the garden's original lines, subdued in contrast to this petrographic riot.
+The present rockery is Suzhou's biggest but has little in common with the garden's original lines, subdued in contrast to this stone riot.

 Rock and pond juxtaposed; Lion Grove Garden.